codingepaduli/codingepaduli/content/interesting/Others.md

 [PhotoRec IT](https://www.cgsecurity.org/wiki/PhotoRec_IT) - Digital Picture and File Recovery\
 [leandromoreira/ffmpeg-libav-tutorial FFmpeg libav tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial) - learn how media works from basic to transmuxing, transcoding and more\
 [Color Theory for Web Developers](https://dev.to/codingsafari/color-theory-for-web-developers-2ilk) - DEV Community\
+[How color theories are based ?](https://dev.to/feco2019/do-you-really-understand-how-color-theories-based-ryb-cmyk-and-rgb-models-1pjg) - RYB CMYK and RGB models - DEV Community\

 ### History